dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 Scaffold-DbContext "Server=(localdb)\mssqllocaldb;Database=Blogging;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models
 ```
 > [!TIP]
-> You can specify which tables you want to generate models for by adding the `-Tables Blog,Post` argument to the command above.
+> You can specify which tables you want to generate entities for by adding the `-Tables` argument to the command above.
+E.g. `-Tables Blog,Post`.

 The reverse engineer process created entity classes (`Blog.cs` & `Post.cs`) and a derived context (`BloggingContext.cs`) based on the schema of the existing database.